wenkangjing/notes-launch-school/210/lesson3/_210_lesson3.md

 # 20 	Substring (1)
 # 21	Substring (2)

+be careful with the edge case, 0, negetive, out of boundary, swap check if implementatin matches all requirements one by one

 # 22	Code Review: Rot13 Cipher

 # 23	Reference Solution: Rot13 Cipher